MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Show-Markdown.md

 ### -UseBrowser

-Compiles the markdown input as HTML and opens it in your default browser.
+Compiles the Markdown input as HTML and opens it in your default browser.

 ```yaml
 Type: SwitchParameter